Today's Bible Reading: James 2

 Reflecting and Thinking

 Some days we wonder if we really have faith.
-At times in the testing of faith, our faith appears so weak that we wonder if it exists.
+At times when trials and difficulties come, our faith appears so weak that we wonder if it exists.
 James says that faith has certain results.
 These results help us see and measure our faith.
 James uses the phrase "rich in faith" (2:6).

 Holding the faith of Christ correctly avoids favoritism.
 Faith is the foundation of love for neighbor.
-In our text, faith is coupled always with action.
+In today's text, faith is coupled always with action.
 Real faith is active.
-Inactive "belief" hardly qualifies for biblical faith (2:19).
+Inactive "belief" hardly qualifies as biblical faith (2:19).
 Faith is more than mere belief.
 To believe in the existence of God is not faith.
 Faith acts on what it believes.
-In our text, Abraham is James's example of active faith.
+In today's chapter, Abraham is James's example of active faith.
 Faith and action combine to complete or perfect faith.

 As you think about your life, on a scale of 1 to 10, how active is your faith?
 According to our text, what kinds of activities reflect faith in Jesus?
 According to the general message of the Christian church today, what activities reflect faith in Jesus?
 What could you do today to demonstrate your faith?
 What would keep you from doing it?